Peter Horry

-Peter Horry (1743 – 28 February 1815) was a planter of Huguenot descent and a South Carolina militia leader.
-On June 12, 1775, the Provincial Congress of South Carolina elected twenty captains to serve in the 1st and 2nd South Carolina Regiments, which on September 16, 1776, were taken on the Continental Establishment as the 1st and 2nd Regiments, South Carolina Line.
-Peter Horry was elected one of those captains, and receiving the fifth highest vote, was ranked fifth of the twenty and assigned to the 2nd Regiment.
+Peter Horry (March 12, 1743/1744 – 28 February, 1815) was an American planter who served as an officer in the southern theater of the American Revolutionary War.
+He served under the command of Francis Marion, waging a guerilla war against the British and Loyalist forces.
+Peter Horry was elected to public office, served in the state militia, and oversaw several plantations.
+He is the namesake of Horry County, South Carolina.

 Personal life

 Horry was born and raised in the Prince George Winyah Parish (Georgetown, South Carolina and vicinity), as were both of his parents and all four of his grandparents.
 All eight of his great grandparents were French Huguenot refugees who were part of a two-wave migration, first moving from France to England and then moving from England to South Carolina.
 Horry's eight great grandparents fled France in the 1670s, and all of them arrived in Charles Town, Carolina in the early 1680s.

 Taught to read and write at the Indigo Society school near his home in Georgetown, Peter Horry later served a harsh apprenticeship with a local merchant.
 By the late 1760s Horry had established a mercantile partnership in Georgetown, which he discontinued after inheriting 475 acres from his father to become a plantation owner.
 He presumably thrived in this new role, as he later purchased his brother's share of his father's estate, a rice plantation called Belle Isle.
 Eventually Horry owned three plantations on Winyah Bay and the Santee River, as well as land in Ninety Six District and a house in Columbia (later called the Horry-Guignard House).
 At the time of his death he owned as many as 116 slaves.

+The 957-acre Dover estate at Winyah Bay was listed for sale for $14.75 million in 2023.
+According to the listing, Horry retired there after the war, and a house was built in the early 1800s.
+The 7910-square-foot main house is a recreation by Cornelia Sage, built in 1949 after a fire, the listing said.